Textualize/textual/docs/guide/workers.md

 This one line change will make typing as responsive as you would expect from any app.

 The `run_worker` method schedules a new *worker* to run `update_weather`, and returns a [Worker](textual.worker.Worker) object.
+This happens almost immediately, so it won't prevent other messages from being processed.
+The `update_weather` function is now running concurrently, and will finish a second or two later, and won't delay the rest of your app.

+!!! tip

     This Worker object has a few useful methods on it, but you can often ignore it as we did in `weather02.py`.

 The call to `run_worker` sets `exclusive=True` which solves an additional problem with concurrent network requests: when pulling data from the network, there is no guarantee that you will receive the responses in the same order as the requests.
 For instance, if you start typing `Paris`, you may get the response for `Pari` *after* the response for `Paris`, which could show the wrong weather information.